Sometimes your heart attitude just isn’t good.

 The mind convicted…

-As I listened to the worship team and to the teens around me, I felt the comfort of God’s presence.
+As the worship team played and I listened to the teens around me, I felt the comfort of God’s presence.
 I still wasn’t in “into it” but some of my resentment about the day had melted.

 And then suddenly, as I listened to the teen girl down front sing, it hit me.
 She was worshiping with intention, without fear of what she looked like (or sounded like), and with purpose.

 The heart converted…

 As I listened to her, I wasn’t hearing an out of tune squeaky voice.
 I was hearing beautiful music, wondrous praise.
 And I felt a humility being there in the presence of God and those teens.